Advance (lobby group): Reception

-The group has been criticised, primarily by progressive groups, for distributing misinformation and for purportedly campaigning for the Liberal Party, to which Advance has close links. it has been criticised for not revealing where much of its funding comes from and for criticising ‘elites’, while receiving significant funding from the rich and powerful.
+The group has been criticised for distributing misinformation and for purportedly campaigning for the Liberal Party, to which Advance has close links. it has been criticised for not revealing where much of its funding comes from and for criticising ‘elites’, while receiving significant funding from the rich and powerful.

 In April 2025, The Age and The Sydney Morning Herald published articles investigating 'behind Advance’s propaganda machine – and its deluge of disinformation – are links to the far right in the US.'
 It outlined how Advance has copied American-style 'MAGA model' campaigning to claim independence, when most of its staff come from right-wing political parties, how it claims to be publicly funded, while most of its money comes from billionaires, and how it shares known disinformation, like the false claim that offshore wind farms kill whales.

-In July 2025, Advance was criticized for repurposing footage of identifiable children without obtaining consent in an ad attacking Welcome to Country ceremonies.
+In July 2025, Advance was criticised for repurposing footage of identifiable children without obtaining consent in an ad attacking Welcome to Country ceremonies.

+SBS News wrote that Advance uses social media to post anti-Muslim and anti-immigrant content and is opposed to the Welcome to Country ceremony and what it calls "mass immigration" in Australia.